 I woke up at 3 in the morning, and it’s because my homestay was in Yogyakarta and I had to motorbike for over an hour just to get to Borobudur Temple.
 I arrived at 4.30 and began climbing the stairs.
 When I reached the top, there were so many people who had already waited to see the sunrise.
 I did not expect the place to be so packed but I didn’t really mind because I was so busy enjoying the moment.
 The sun began to rise and oh my oh was it so beautiful!
 I totally recommend you to come to this place for the sunrise.
 The view was just breathtakingly beautiful.
 I have always loved the golden hour and the misty morning when the sun begins to rise because it always reminds me of a good start, that no matter how hard your day or night was there will always be another day to give another shot.
 Cheers to a good life x

 P.S: I actually had loads of pictures taken from my Jogja Trip but unfortunately, my phone hates me so much that it decided to act up and I had to restore the phone which means losing all the data on my phone.
-As much as I hate this kind of thing when it happens, but at least I still have them in my memory to and remind me how beautiful it was, how happy it made you feel.
+As much as I hate this kind of thing when it happens, but at least I still have them in my memory to remind me how beautiful it was, how happy it made me feel.

 She greets the moon like an old friend